MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 All this information is available via the actuator endpoint: `curl localhost:8080/actuator/bindings | jq .`

+For more details about Spring Cloud Stream, specially around how to use Spring Cloud Stream to build a complex topology of interconnected consumer and producer applications check out [Spring Cloud Stream app starters](https://github.com/spring-cloud-stream-app-starters) repo.

 # Data Partitioning

 We need to configure *partitioning* in the producer and in the consumer side.
 And in terms of Spring cloud Stream, that means configuring the output and input *bindings*.